 2005-D Satin Finish Special Strike Dime Value

-The 2005-D Satin Finish dime displays Denver’s contribution to this special collector series.
-Like its Philadelphia counterpart, it features the distinctive matte surface finish that sets these coins apart.
+The 2005-D Satin Finish dime is Denver’s contribution to this first-year special collector series.
+Like its Philadelphia counterpart, it features the distinctive matte surface finish that earned these coins the Specimen (SP) grade designation from PCGS and NGC.

 2005-D Satin Finish Special Strike Dime Price/Grade Chart